owncloud-archive/documentation/admin_manual/configuration/database/db_conversion.rst

 Preparation
 -----------

-Add to your config.php
+Add to your ownCloud config.php

 ::

 	'mysql.utf8mb4' => true,

-Add / adjust in your /etc/mysql/mariadb.conf.d/50-server.cnf
+Add or adjust in your /etc/mysql/mariadb.conf.d/50-server.cnf

 ::